When it comes to Linux applications, there are so many choices and alternatives. But often, there are only a few good options for a task.

 - Various editing options (includes batch operations).

-All these advanced organization features do have their downsides – user has to do most of them manually.
+All these advanced organization features do have their downsides—it may not be super intuitive and requires effort.
 But if you’re a KDE lover, this can be a good pick.
-You can use KPhotoAlbum on other desktop environments too, but it delivers the optimal experience on KDE.
+You can use KPhotoAlbum on other desktop environments too.

 sudo apt install kphotoalbum

-Darktable is more of a photo editing application than an organizer.
-Darktable stands out for its own user interface regardless of the desktop environment you might be using, and of course for its editing capabilities.
-The basic features include:
+Darktable is more of a photo editing application than an organizer, available for Linux and other platforms.
+Darktable stands out for its user interface regardless of the desktop environment you might be using, and of course for its editing capabilities.

 - Basic photo organization.